akyghodake7769/python_question_sets_problem_statements/RAG_Q01/problem_statement.md

 | **TC5** | **Task 5: Final Interactive App (`rag_app.py`)** (Complete CLI loop, answers queries, handles exit)         | 25 Marks |

 **Total Score: 100 Marks**

+## Important Notes

+- This is an auto-evaluated question.
+Ensure all code edits are properly saved and the `run.py` checks pass before submission.
+- Do not modify files in `secret_tests/` or change directory structures under `student_workspace/`.